-Trump calls first Putin meeting an 'honor', cites 'very good' talks
+Trump and Putin find chemistry, draw criticism in first meeting

 Both men sat with legs splayed.
 Trump listened intently as Putin spoke.

+The encounter went longer than expected, and first lady Melania Trump came in at one point to urge them to conclude, Tillerson said.
+The two men later joined other G20 leaders at a concert.
+Mrs. Trump sat next to Putin at dinner.

-Before the meeting, some feared the Republican president, a political novice whose team is still developing its Russia policy, would be less prepared for the talks than Putin, a former KGB agent who has dealt with the last two U.S. presidents and scores of other world leaders.
+Before the get-together, some feared the U.S. president, a political novice whose team is still developing its Russia policy, would be less prepared for the talks than Putin, a former KGB agent who has dealt with previous U.S. presidents and scores of other world leaders.

 Amid criticism of Russia's actions in Ukraine and Syria and the investigations into its role in the U.S. campaign, Trump has come under growing pressure to take a hard line against the Kremlin.